-Speedster7t devices contain GDDR6 subsystems on the west and east sides of the device to provide external high-bandwidth memory interface support.
+Speedster7t FPGAs contain GDDR6 subsystems on the west and east sides of the devices to provide external high-bandwidth memory interface support.
 The controller and PHY implementation are compliant with the JEDEC GDDR6 SGRAM Standard JESD250.
 See the table below for a summary of the key specs and features.

-Each GDDR6 interface operates on two channels, each of which can be disabled independently.
+Each GDDR6 interface operates on two channels, each of which can be enabled independently.
 The controller supports a wide range of features, including bus utilization optimization, page-hit mitigation, multiport front end (MPFE), reordering and error interrupt.

 The GDDR6 subsystems can run up to a data rate of 16 Gbps with device densities from 8 Gb to 16 Gb.
 The implementation supports GDDR6 up to ×16 in non-clamshell modes and up to ×8 in clamshell modes.
+For information on the number of GDDR6 subsystems available in a device, see the Speedster7t Family Overview (see page 10) table.

-The GDDR6 controller connects to the other interface subsystems on the Speedster7t device via the 2D NoC.
+The GDDR6 controllers connect to the other interface subsystems on the Speedster7t FPGAs via the 2D NoC.
 Additionally, the GDDR6 subsystems can connect directly to the FPGA fabric via an AXI interface with support for full or half-rate clocking.
 The FPGA fabric and other subsystems can connect to GDDR6 in the following ways:

-- A 256-bit AXI interface to the 2D NoC, which can run up to 1 GHz and connects to interface subsystems and FPGA fabric. - A 512-bit AXI direct-to-fabric interface, which can run up to 500 MHz.
+- A 256-bit AXI interface to the 2D NoC, which can run up to 1 GHz and connects to interface subsystems and FPGA fabric - A 512-bit AXI direct-to-fabric interface, which can run up to 500 MHz

-Users can configure the PHY ZQ calibration as Master/Slave mode across multiple PHY's.
+The PHY ZQ calibration can be configured as Initiator/Responder mode across multiple PHYs.